mikeMoreno/reading-helper/README.md

 So far, this script makes just one change, but more will be added:

   * Every section heading is made into a link.
 This allows you to bookmark websites at specific locations within the document

+It's available on [Greasy Fork](https://greasyfork.org/en/scripts/577351-reading-helper), or you can copy and paste it right from [Codeberg](https://codeberg.org/michaelmoreno/reading-helper/raw/branch/master/reading-helper.js).